gmorales08/gmorales08/README.md

 <br/>
 I like to program in my free time.
 <br/><br/>
-Currently, im trying to specialize in Java and C/C++ languages, but i want to discover other languages.
+Currently, im trying to specialize in C/C++ languages, but i want to discover other languages.
 <br/>
 I also like Linux and Open Software.